mmaitre314/SecureStringCodeGen/README.md

 </settings>
 ```

-The one kept out of source control (with SOX extension, as in "Settings Override XML") contains sensitive strings to be used during dev builds on local machines.
+The one kept out of source control (with .sox extension, as in "Settings Override XML") contains sensitive strings to be used during dev builds on local machines.

 ```xml
 <settings>